 - Aspect Ratio

-Deciding Factor #1: How much space do you have available in your golf simulator room?
+How much space do you have available in your golf simulator room?

-For the safety of both the golfer and the screen we recommend standing a minimum of 12-15 feet away from the screen.
+For the safety of both the golfer and the integrity of the screen, we recommend standing a minimum of 12-15 feet away from the screen.
 To decrease your risk of bounce back and greatly reduce the chances of getting hit with a golf ball do *not* stand closer than 10-11 feet away from the screen.
 Customers who stand closer will experience bounce back and increase the risk of injury.
 It is always best if you make safety a priority, making sure you have enough room to swing the club.

 Start by taking measurements of the space where you plan to put the golf screen and account for anything that may interfere with your set up, such as; windows, doors, turf, pipes, soffits, garage door openers and rails, etc.